richafnu/Viva/Viva/glint/setup/always-on-surveys.md

 # Set up a Viva Glint Always-On feedback survey

 Microsoft Viva Glint Always-On feedback surveys provide insight on any topic, at any time, from any group of people in your organization.
 Different than scheduled or recurring programs, Always-On surveys are always open and ready for users to provide insights in real time.
-Ideally, Always-On surveys are quick and easy to complete.
-Keep surveys under five minutes.
-In fact, they should take no longer than three minutes to complete.
+Ideally, Always-On surveys are quick and easy to complete in a few minutes.
+[Learn about survey types](/viva/glint/start/program-types-templates#types-of-surveys).

 ## Potential use cases